TorMagne/js-frameworks-course-assignment-TorMagne-main/README.md

 You can add some bullet points if you'd like to:

-- List item 1
+- Fetch info from an API
-- List item 2
+- Learning React
-- List item 3
+- Login with Strapi

 ## Built With